 I know the horror of the thought of being a burden on your family and society.
 I know what it’s like to want to die.

 I also know what it’s like to find a certain level of peace in the midst of horrific circumstances.
 I know what it’s like to let go of my expectations for the future and live in the moment.

-I am now functioning anywhere from 15% to 25%, but I am still mostly housebound and bedbound probably 75% of the day.
-However, even though I’m not out running a 5K yet, I have made peace with my circumstances.
+I am now functioning anywhere from 25% to 35% and still have limitations, but I’m able to use my training and experience to help others.
+Even though I’m not out running a 5K yet, I have made peace with my circumstances.